-Joint committee means a committee in which the members are appointed by more than one local authority in accordance with clause 30A of Schedule 7 of the LGA 2002.
+Joint committee means a committee in which the members are appointed by more than one local authority or community board in accordance with clause 30A of Schedule 7 of the LGA 2002.

 Karakia timatanga means an opening prayer.

 Karakia whakamutunga means a closing prayer.